tudelft-cda-lab/tudelft-cda-lab.github.io/_blogposts/2022-01-03-attack-graphs.md

 ## Attack graphs as a solution
 An attack graph (AG) is a classical cybersecurity construct that shows all the paths an attacker can utilize to penetrate a network, sometimes also including the vulnerabilities they can exploit to obtain their objectives.
 There is several decades worth of research focusing on AGs, which shows their utility in attack detection and forensics [1-4].

 Although a great technology for enumerating potential attack paths, AGs cannot readily be used in a SOC environment: These graphs are typically constructed using a network topology and a list of pre-existing vulnerabilities in that network.
 The problem being that the list of vulnerabilities is often incomplete and/or outdated!
-So, although these AGs seem like a great way to show attacker strategies, they show what _might happen_, not what _really happens_, often providing a broad yet incomplete picture.
+So, although these AGs seem like a great way to show attacker strategies, they show what <em class="italic">might happen</em>, not what <em class="italic">really happens</em>, often providing a broad yet incomplete picture.

 ## Alert-driven attack graphs

-Contrary to traditional attack graphs, we have introduced a notion of <i>Alert-driven attack graphs</i>.
+Contrary to traditional attack graphs, we have introduced a notion of <em class="italic">Alert-driven attack graphs</em>.
 As the name suggests, these AGs are constructed using the abundant security alerts --- They show exactly what happened on the network by showing the attacker strategies visible in the alert dataset.
 The best part?
 This removes the need to use any expert input about network topology or vulnerabilities!

 <figure>